stefan-b-jakobsson/x16-smc-bootloader/README.md

 # Initial programming of the SMC with avrdude

-The initial programming of the SMC must be done with an external programmer.
+The initial programming of the SMC is done with an external programmer.

 The command line utility avrdude is the recommended tool together with a programmer that is compatible with avrdude.